 The above is enough to demonstrate that black holes must exist.
 However, complementary (and in some ways more convincing) evidence exists from the study of X-ray binaries.
 In many cases one sees X-rays coming from a region that contains a visible star that is orbiting around something not evident in optical.
 Ask class: do they know what needs to be measured to get a constraint on the mass?
-One can measure the period P of the orbit and the radial velocity $v_1$ along the line of sight of the visible companion in its orbit.
+One can measure the period P of the orbit and the radial velocity v_1 along the line of sight of the visible companion in its orbit.
 Here the "1" indicates that the visible object is labeled 1 (the invisible object is labeled 2).
-From these observables and Kepler's third law one can calculate an important quantity called the "mass function", which for an orbit of eccentricity e is
+From these observables and Kepler's third law one can calculate an important quantity called the "mass function",

-$$f(M_1, M_2, i) = \frac{Pv_1^3}{2\pi G} (1 - e^2)^{3/2} = \frac{(M_2 \sin i)^3}{(M_1 + M_2)^2} \,. \tag{1}$$
+$$f(M_1, M_2, i) = \frac{Pv_1^3}{2\pi G} = \frac{(M_2 \sin i)^3}{(M_1 + M_2)^2} . \tag{1}$$

-Here $M_1$ is the mass of the visible star 1, $M_2$ is the mass of the invisible star 2, and i is the inclination angle of the orbital axis relative to the line of sight (e.g., i = 0 for face-on, i = 90 for edge-on).
+Here M_1 is the mass of the visible star 1, M_2 is the mass of the invisible star 2, and i is the inclination angle of the orbital axis relative to the line of sight (e.g., i=0 for face-on, i=90for edge-on).
 You can convince yourself that the minimum mass of the unseen star is just f, which occurs for $M_1 = 0$ and i = 90.
 Therefore, from just these two measured parameters, it is possible to get a lower limit on the mass of the unseen object.
-Extremely general considerations (the assumption that GR is the correct theory of gravity, and that we have a decent knowledge of matter up to nuclear density) indicate that neither a neutron star nor any other object with a surface that is supported by degeneracy pressure can have a gravitational mass more than about $3 M{\odot}$ (the real limit is probably closer to $2 M{\odot}$ ).
-Therefore, if $f > 3 M{\odot}$ , you've got a black hole.
-This is the case for ~30 sources in the Galaxy.
+Extremely general considerations (the assumption that GR is the correct theory of gravity!) indicate that neither a neutron star nor any other object with a surface that is supported by degeneracy pressure can have a gravitational mass more than $3 M{\odot}$ (the real limit is probably closer to $2 M{\odot}$).
+Therefore, if $f > 3 M{\odot}$, you've got a black hole.
+This is the case for ~17 sources in the Galaxy.
 Incidentally, there are some systems where one can say something about the inclination angle i (mainly by modeling the variation in the optical light curve as the distorted star orbits around).
 For those, one can get fairly precise estimates of the black hole mass.
 The examples in which $f > 3 M{\odot}$ all have companions with low masses, unlike better-known candidates such as Cyg X-1.
 Ask class: why would it be easier to get mass estimates when the hole has a low-mass companion?
 Because the companion is moved around more by the gravity of the black hole.
-For higher-mass stars, the mass function is typically low because $M_1 > M_2$ .
+For higher-mass stars, the mass function is typically low because $M_1 > M_2$.
 Uncertainties in the true mass of the companion then make rigorous identification of the black hole very difficult if not impossible.
 There are also significant differences between accretion onto a black hole from a low-mass or a high-mass companion.
 We will now investigate them.